Leonardo DiCaprio: 1997–2001: Titanic and worldwide recognition

 DiCaprio had a brief featured role in Woody Allen's 1998 satire of fame, Celebrity.
 Ebiri labeled DiCaprio "the best thing in the film".
-That year, he also took on the dual roles of villainous King Louis XIV and his secret, sympathetic twin brother Philippe in Randall Wallace's The Man in the Iron Mask, with common elements from the 1939 film of the same name and a 1929 film with Douglas Fairbanks.
-It received mixed to negative reviews, but grossed $180 million against a budget of $35 million.
-Entertainment Weekly critic Owen Gleiberman wrote that DiCaprio did not look old enough to play the part, but praised him as "a fluid and instinctive actor, with the face of a mischievous angel."
+That year, he also took on the dual roles of villainous King Louis XIV and his secret, sympathetic twin brother Philippe in Randall Wallace's The Man in the Iron Mask, with common elements from the 1939 film and a 1929 film with Douglas Fairbanks.
+It received mixed reviews, but grossed $180 million against a budget of $35 million.
+Entertainment Weekly critic Owen Gleiberman wrote that DiCaprio did not look old enough to play the part, but praised him as "a fluid and instinctive actor, with the face of a mischievous angel".
 The Guardian's Alex von Tunzelmann was similarly impressed with the actor's performance but found his talent wasted in the film.
 DiCaprio won a Golden Raspberry Award for Worst Screen Couple for the dual roles in 1999.

-Also in 1998, DiCaprio was cast to star in American Psycho (2000) for a reported salary of $20 million; but after disagreements with Oliver Stone on the film's direction, DiCaprio left the project, taking the lead role in The Beach instead.
+Also in 1998, DiCaprio was cast to star in American Psycho (2000) for a reported salary of $20 million; after disagreements with Oliver Stone on the film's direction, DiCaprio left the project, taking the lead role in The Beach instead.
 Adapted from Alex Garland's 1996 novel, the film saw him play a backpacking American tourist who ends up in a secret island commune in the Gulf of Thailand.
 Budgeted at $50 million, the film earned almost three times that at the box office, but was negatively reviewed by critics, and earned him a nomination for the Golden Raspberry Award for Worst Actor.
 Todd McCarthy of Variety thought DiCaprio gave a compelling performance but his character lacked defining qualities.
+The film received criticism for damaging the filming location in Thailand, after which DiCaprio worked to restore the area.

 In the mid-1990s, DiCaprio agreed to be in the mostly improvised black-and-white short film Don's Plum as a favor to aspiring director R. D. Robb.
 When Robb expanded it to a full-length film, DiCaprio and co-star Tobey Maguire had its release blocked in the US and Canada by court order, arguing they never intended to make a feature film.
 The film premiered at the 2001 Berlin International Film Festival but remains obscure.